Gentiana acaulis: Etymology

 The Latin specific epithet acaulis means "short-stemmed".

 Taxonomy

 The closely related Gentiana clusii, often called by the same common name as this species, differs in its preference for limy (alkaline) soils.
 It also has shorter leaves and the flowers have no olive-green stripes.

+Phylogeny

+Phylogenetic research suggests G. acaulis is sister to a clade containing 4 other Gentiana species: G. verna, G. bavarica, G. nivalis, and G. utriculosa.

 Culture

 A depiction of a gentian flower can be seen on the obverse side of Austrian € 0.01 euro coins.